itzzjb/kubernetes-context-changer-cli/README.md

 ---

 ## macOS: Security Notice

-When running `ktx` for the first time on macOS, you may see:
+When running `ktx` for the first time on macOS, you may see a security warning.

+> [!CAUTION]
-> "Apple cannot verify this app for malicious software"
+> **Apple cannot verify this app for malicious software**
+>
+> This is standard for open source CLI tools not distributed via the Mac App Store.

 **Solution:**
 1. Right-click the `ktx` binary and choose **Open**.
 Click **OK** in the dialog.
 You only need to do this once per version.